mkhanal1/aws-remediation/Readme.md

 * **Single Account Mode**:
    * A single lambda function with subsequent modules per account.
-   * Disabling controls per account is possible.
+   * Disabling remediation of control per account is possible.
 ![](/Images/RemediationSingleAccountModeV2.png?raw=true)

 * **Multiple Account Mode**:
   * A lambda function with subsequent modules for all your accounts.
-  * Disabling remediation of one control for one account is not possible; it will be effective for all accounts.
+  * Disabling remediation of control per account is not possible; it will be effective for all accounts.

 ![Images](/Images/RemediationMultiAccountModeV2.png?raw=true)

 * Prerequisites for Multiple account mode
-   * A new cross account role must be created for the base account to access other sub accounts
+   * A new cross account role must be created in sub accounts for the base account
-   * The role must have similar permissions to the one assigned to the role associated with lambda of base account
+   * The role must have similar permissions as the one assigned to the role associated with lambda of base account
    * Input that role in input parameters of Cloudformation template

 * How does multi account mode works?